-When proceeding with the build it's important to specify number of CPU cores used in the compilation process.
-This can significantly reduce the compilation time:
+The last parameter in the above command corresponds to the location of the ROOT source folder that contains the CMakeLists.txt file.
+When proceeding with the build it is important to specify the number of CPU cores used during the compilation process.
+This can significantly reduce the compilation time.
+After the configuration of the build environment is complete we proceed with the build and install